Wolololf/Curse-of-Strahd-Reloaded/z_DM Space/House rules.md

 As a counterweight to half, 3/4 and full cover, re-introduce flanking: A creature is flanked if it's adjacent to two creatures directly opposite.
 Flanking reduces the flanked creature's AC by 2.
 A third attacker at a right angle to the other two will reduce the AC further, to a total reduction of 5.

 This could be potentially quite deadly when fighting groups of enemies, or a useful tool to gang up on a single boss.
 Depending on how this goes, might need to carefully consider using this.
 I'd hold off for now and maybe introduce this later.

+## On Deck
+At the start of a character's turn, I'll put the next character "on deck", i.e. I'll let everyone know who goes next so they can prepare, especially if the next character is a PC.
+This should help pull people out of daydreaming, give them a chance to make concrete plans and then execute them in a minute or so.
+Ideally they also look up their attack rolls and damage already and find the right dice.